trailblazr/30c3-countdown-banner-180x270/README.md

 * portrait banner optimized for use in sidebars of blogs
 * onclick over will transport you to 30c3 wiki
 * counts down the remaining time until congress starts
-* helps you keep track of the upcoming event to avoid Verpeilungs-errors
+* helps you keep track of the upcoming [30c3 Chaos Communication Congress](https://events.ccc.de/) to avoid Verpeilungs-errors

 ## Installation